cproctor/unfold_studio/documentation/user_guide/ink.rst

 The simplest ink script
 ^^^^^^^^^^^^^^^^^^^^^^^

-The most basic ink script is just text in a .ink file.
+The most basic ink script is just regular writing.

 ::

    Hello, world!

-On running, this will output the content, and then stop.
+When you save this story, it will output the content and then stop.

 Text on separate lines produces new paragraphs.
 The script: